sillybytes/sillybytes/posts/keter_tutorial.md

 without user intervention, so be sure to manually fix them the same way you have to do in your development database.

+## Changes in new deployed version not taking effect

-It is pretty common to forget this after deploying, so if the latest deployed changes seem to **not take effect** or if you reach the error message above, this can also be the source of the problem.
+It is pretty common to forget changes in persistent models that need manual user intervention after deploying, similarly to the error above, this will prevent the app to start.
+If you currently have a version of your app working, *Keter* will use it instead of the new one if it fails to start, so if the latest deployed changes seem to not be taking effect, this can also be the source of the problem.